bananahbatman/bananahbatman.github.io/README.md

 ### Dumb Project Ideas I am making or have completed

-- [X] \(Take a picture of an event date and my program converts it to a calendar event and adds it to Google Calendar) Calendar OCR w/ @yinglin33
+- [X]  Calendar OCR w/ @yinglin33 (Take a picture of an event date and my program converts it to a calendar event and adds it to Google Calendar)
-- [X] \(Virtual Tour made for my High School) THS Virtual Tour w/ @tunacore
+- [X] THS Virtual Tour w/ @tunacore (Virtual Tour made for my High School)
-- [ ] \(turns off spotify when an ad plays and reopens it, effectively skipping the ad) Spotify Almost Premium
+- [ ] Spotify Almost Premium (turns off spotify when an ad plays and reopens it, effectively skipping the ad)

 ### Hobbies:
 - Coding Personal Projects :sunglasses: